Brazilian114/cordova-plugin-file-mediastore/README.md

 }, success, error);
 ```

-`writeFile` saves to the public Downloads collection on Android 10+ through MediaStore.
+`writeFile` opens the system document picker for compatibility with the previous SAF plugin behavior.
 `saveFile` opens the system document picker and writes to the URI selected by the user.